-The students will receive formative feedback from their peers and academics during the seminars.
-The feedback given here will directly support the development of a research proposal.
-We provide extensive feedback on research grant proposals during the scheduled proposal workshop sessions, before submission
+The students will receive formative feedback from their peers and academics during the workshops.
+The feedback given here will directly support the development of a research grant proposal.
+Extensive feedback will be provided on research grant proposals during the scheduled "surgery" workshop session, before submission.

 - To introduce the field of Systems Biology and the key topics within it

 - To provide examples of how experimental and computational approaches may be integrated, to address behaviours of complex biological systems

 - To provide practical understanding of computer simulations of living systems, computational analysis of experimental data and how to interpret the results